denten-books/plain-text/3-format.md

 codified power.
 Like all violence they do not stand for anything.
 The handcuffs simply contort the body into the shape of submission.
 Absent a body, the restraints draw an empty shape.
 Code similarly shapes the written word.
-Located somewhere between the screen and the storage medium, formats relate matter to content.
+Located somewhere between screen and storage medium, formats relate matter to content.
 They are techniques by which immanent inscription, the electromagnetic charge, is transformed into transcendent digital objects: novels, songs, films, or poems.
 Formatting imposes structure.